ucsd-cse8b-w24/ucsd-cse8b-w24/_lectures/lecture1.md

 _{{ page.released-on }}_

 Welcome to the page for the first lecture!
-Each lecture will come with a page like this that summarizes the videos you should watch and readings you should complete **beforehand**, along with any handouts for the day and code examples and notes from the lecture.
+Each lecture will come with a page like this that summarizes the readings you should complete **beforehand**, along with any handouts for the day and code examples and notes from the lecture.

 Session plan:
 - 2-3 min: Introduce instructors/staff
-- 2-3 min: Say hi to the people around you
-- 15 min: Handout + discussion
-- 20 min: syllabus
+- 25 min: syllabus
     - Lectures
     - Discussions
     - Stepik